 If you know and expect the questions to be tricky, it will become easier to focus and understand them better.

-The final way in which the GRE is difficult is due to the fact that there is a limited time to complete it.
+The final way in which the GRE is hard is due to the fact that there is a limited time to complete it.
 In fact, many test takers state that the given time is too short and this makes the test even harder.
 The time allotted for each section is as follows:

 |Section||Number of questions||Time|